 On the sender's end, the words "ciao" and "hola" were translated into binary code.
 This was shown to the emitter (BCI) who was told to create an action for the code such as moving their hand for a 0 and their foot for a 1 etc. An EEG then captured the electrical information that was being read in the sender's brain which created its own sort of neural code.
 This was then transmitted to the receivers.
 With their eyes and ears covered, they were shown lights in their peripheral vision.
 If the light appeared in one spot it was a 1 and in another, it was a 0 and so on.

 In these experiments we demonstrated the feasibility of direct brain-to-brain communication in human subjects, with special care taken to ensure the non-participation of sensory or motor systems in the exchange of information (Figure 1).
 Streams of pseudo-random bits representing the words “hola” and “ciao” were successfully transmitted mind-to-mind between human subjects separated by a great distance, with a negligible probability of this happening by chance.

 You can read the official Scientific journal published on this experiment here: https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0105225

-Telepathic experiments have been occurring since the 1800's however we don't seem to hear as much about them in modern day research.
-Is it because we have moved on and evolved or because many have given up in trying to test it due to the fraud and control problems?
+Telepathic experiments have been occurring since the 1800's however we don't seem to hear as much about them in modern-day research.
+Is it because we have moved on and evolved or because many have given up on trying to test it due to the fraud and control problems?
 Human deception is probably one of the biggest problems with paranormal research as a whole.
 Whether it is on a conscious or even an unconscious level, there is always that seed of doubt.